web-native/docs/chtml/v060/specs/scoped-html/README.md

 </body>
 ```

-This would give us the following model.
+This would give us the following strucutral API.

 ```html
 body